logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 Wildcards can be useful when you need to run a search on an indefinite term or a partial string.

-When using the Lucene query syntax in Kibana:
+When using the Lucene query syntax in OpenSearch Dashboards:

 * Use a question mark **<i class="fas fa-question"></i>** to replace a single character.
 It's like a Joker in a card game.
 * Use an asterisk **<i class="fas fa-asterisk"></i>** to replace an indefinite number of characters (even 0).